Catalan police chief sacked as Madrid imposes direct rule

 Meanwhile, national daily El Pais ran a headline reading "The State on its way to put out the insurrection," while fellow national daily ABC's front page declared "Spain beheads the coup."

-Rajoy said Friday the government's moves, authorized by the Spanish Senate under Article 155 of the constitution, were needed to restore legality and protect the nation.
+Rajoy said Friday the government's moves were needed to restore legality and protect the nation.
 Article 155 has never before been used.

-Earlier, Catalan President Carles Puigdemont said legitimately elected lawmakers had cast their ballots according to a mandate earned in the October 1 referendum.
+Earlier, Puigdemont said legitimately elected lawmakers had cast their ballots according to a mandate earned in the October 1 referendum.

-But he acknowledged that the path ahead would not be easy.
-"We are facing a period in which we will need to stay strong and in peace, dignified and civil as we have always been, and I'm sure we will keep being so," he said.

 How did we get here?